 One easy way to lower the cost of your homeowners insurance is to raise your deductible.
 For example, if you are comfortable raising your deductible from $250 to $500, in some cases you could lower your premium by as much as five or ten percent.

+Q. What kinds of things are covered by homeowners insurance?
 A. Homeowners Policies are usually composed of two main sections.
 The first section explains coverage for the property of the insured.
 The second section explains personal liability coverage for the insured.
 Anyone who owns or leases property should have this type of insurance.
 Usually, homeowners insurance is required by the lender to obtain a mortgage.

+Q. How are "actual cash value" and "replacement cost" different?
 A. Covered losses under a homeowners policy can be paid on either an actual cash value basis or on a replacement cost basis.
-With coverage that uses “actual cash value”, the policy owner is entitled to the depreciated value of the damaged property.
-With coverage that uses “replacement cost”, the policy owner is reimbursed an amount necessary to replace the article with one of similar type and quality at current prices.
+With coverage that uses "actual cash value", the policy owner is entitled to the depreciated value of the damaged property.
+With coverage that uses "replacement cost", the policy owner is reimbursed an amount necessary to replace the article with one of similar type and quality at current prices.

+Q. When purchasing homeowners insurance, what kind of things should I consider?
 A. You should consider a number of things when purchasing any product or service, and insurance is no different.
 Some of these things to consider include:

 1. Ascertain the amount and type of insurance that you need.
 The coverage limit of your house should equal 100% of its replacement cost.
 If your policy limit is less than 80% of the replacement cost of your home, any payment from your insurance company will be less than the full cost to replace your home—you'll have to pay the rest out of your own pocket.
 Also, decide if the personal property and personal liability limits are adequate for your needs.